 Section 14: This section would enact a statutory provision defining the boundaries of rights-of-way and easements for roadways where the Department of Transportation has responsibility for maintenance but there is no instrument of conveyance describing the boundaries.
-It would also require the Department to coordinate with a developer to make revisions if an original condition of granting a permit required acquiring a right-of-way or easement and the developer is unable to do so.
+It would also require the Department to coordinate with a developer to revise requirements imposed for granting a permit if an original condition of granting a permit required acquiring a right-of-way or easement and the developer is unable to do so.